Home > Hello Sparnatural

 Content of the tutorial folder

-The tutorial folder is based on a very simple Bootstrap HTML template, in which Sparnatural is inserted and integrated with the YasGUI SPARQL editor and query result viewer.
-While using YasGUI is an obvious choice, YasGUI is *not* a requirement of Sparnatural.
-You can choose to present query results differently than in YasGUI, and you may not want to display the raw SPARQL query to the user.
+The tutorial folder is based on a very simple Bootstrap HTML template, in which Sparnatural is inserted and integrated with the YasGUI SPARQL editor and query result viewer[1].

 The tutorial folder is composed of the following files: